 27. Conservation of Energy Technology upgradation & Foreign Exchange earnings& outgo

-The information on conservation of energy technology upgradation foreign exchangeearnings & outgo pursuant to Section 134(3) (m) read with Rule 8 of the Companies(Accounts) Rules 2014 is annexed to this Report as Annexure - VI.
+The information on conservation of energy technology up-gradation foreign exchangeearnings & outgo according to Section 134(3) (m) read with Rule 8 of the Companies(Accounts) Rules 2014 is annexed to this Report as Annexure - VII.

 28. Secretarial Standards